niolabs/docs/docs/getting_started/README.md

     <p>[2016-03-04 23:49:41.227] NIO [INFO] [main.ServiceManager] Component: ServiceManager status changed from: starting to: started</p>
   </dd>
 </dl>
 You can see that we now have a web server running on port 8181.
-This is how you will communicate with Nio.
+This is how you will communicate with n.io.
 Open up a new terminal window and verify that you can access the api by hitting the /nio endpoint:

     curl localhost:8181/nio